Niquarl/Peertube-Quality/README.md

 # Peertube-Quality

-Hoping to create a somewhat complete list of all quality stuff on the Peertube federated network.
+Hoping to create a somewhat complete list of all quality stuff on the PeerTube federated network.
 I don't judge the instance where the account is hosted but the video content from that account.
-In this spirit, I shall give the username and not a link.
-There is no question that this list is subjective, I try to not the quality of video and audio but also the content of the video too.
-If you have any suggestions, please open a new issue or if you do not have a github account DM via mastodon.
+In this spirit, I shall give the username (linked to easily go to their instance).
+There is no question that this list is subjective, I try to note the quality of video and audio but also the content of the video too.
+If you have any suggestions, please open a new issue or if you do not have a github account [DM via mastodon](https://mastodon.social/@niquarl).

 ## French
 [datagueule@peertube.datagueule.tv](https://peertube.datagueule.tv/accounts/datagueule/)